v4iv/theleakycauldronblog/src/pages/blog/authenticated-serverless-crud-with-netlify-functions-and-faunadb-part-2.md

 ## Creating Collections

-First we write a function to create our Collections, in that function we initiate the Fauna `query` and Fauna `client`.
+First, we write a function to create our Collections, in that function we initiate the Fauna `query` and Fauna `client`.

 ```javascript
 const createCollections = key => {